Stanley Lord: Legacy

 In 1957, Lord's wife died.
 It was a devastating loss to him and precipitated a decline in his health.
 In 1958 the film A Night To Remember was released, based on a 1955 book of the same title by Walter Lord (no relation).
 Stanley Lord, now 81 years old, never saw the film, but purportedly read the Liverpool Echo newspaper reviews of the film.
-Lord was very disappointed, and it brought back memories of the Titanic tragedy, and was upset over his negative portrayal by the Australian-British actor Russell Napier, which depicted him as a captain in his forties, in a warm cabin in bed asleep when Titanic was sinking.
+Lord was very disappointed; it brought back memories of the Titanic tragedy, and he was upset over his negative portrayal by the Australian-British actor Russell Napier, which depicted him as a captain in his forties, in a warm cabin in bed asleep when Titanic was sinking.
 In reality, Lord was 34 years old at the time and was asleep in the chart room with his uniform on at the time of the disaster.
 Lord's son Stanley Tutton Lord saw the film and was upset about how his father was treated after the Titanic tragedy.
 In 1959, Stanley helped fight to get his father's name cleared from the records of the Titanic disaster.
 He continued his attempts after his father died in 1962, up until he died in 1994.
 Stanley Tutton Lord was seen in an interview from Titanic: The Legend Lives On, part 2 of Titanic: The Complete Story documentary in 1994 just before his death.
 Stanley Tutton was only 4 years old when the Titanic tragedy happened, and he told stories about how his father's life was affected by the tragedy up to when the 1958 Hollywood film was released in theaters.
 In 1996, just two years after Stanley Tutton died, the TV series Titanic was released on TV.
 It had a scene of the Californian ship that had stopped for the night, because of field ice.
 The crew on board the Californian saw a passenger ship that had also stopped from the ice.
 The Californian crew called Captain Lord on the phone and told him about a ship that had stopped for the night, and had also tried Morse lamping the ship to know who it was.
 Captain Lord in the low-budget TV series was depicted in his late 60s and was sleeping in his cabin just like in the 1958 film A Night To Remember 38 years earlier.